sveneisenschmidt/n8n-openai-bridge/PLAN.md

 - ⏳ Polling mechanism tests

 **Phase 5 - Documentation:**
+- ⏳ Add auto-discovery info box to README.md with setup link
+- ⏳ Update MODELLOADER.md with all loaders and setup guides
-- ⏳ Create `docs/AUTO_DISCOVERY.md`
+- ⏳ Update CONFIGURATION.md with MODEL_LOADER_TYPE and ENV vars
-- ⏳ Update existing documentation
+- ⏳ Update AGENTS.md if needed
 - ⏳ Add JSDoc comments to all methods

 **Phase 6 - Polish:**